MichaelCurrin/jekyll-actions-quickstart/README.md

 Alternatively, keep the file either build will a global (user-level) Jekyll.
 Or keep building a `Gemfile.lock` remember to manually remove the `bundler` reference.

+### Excluding

+The Makefile, LICENSE, README do not have to be excluded as this site is setup to build from a subdirectory.
+Otherwise they would have to be added.

+The Gemfile and Gemfile.lock are always ignored by Jekyll 4.

 ## License